Classical Obfuscation of Quantum Circuits via Publicly-Verifiable QFHE: Introduction

 Prior work \cite{bartusek2023obfuscation, bartusek2024quantum, huang2025obfuscation} has established that, assuming a classical ideal obfuscator for classical circuits, one can construct a \emph{quantum} ideal obfuscator for quantum circuits.
 In this setting, the obfuscator itself is a quantum algorithm, and on input a quantum circuit $Q$ it outputs a quantum state $\ket{\widetilde{Q}}$ serving as the obfuscated program.\footnote{We note that \cite{bartusek2024quantum, huang2025obfuscation} are able to do something slightly stronger---they obfuscate quantum circuits that also have an auxiliary quantum state.
 This is particularly relevant in some cryptographic applications, e.g. copy-protection.} A distinctive feature of these constructions is that the obfuscated object consists of \emph{unclonable} states: Once $\ket{\widetilde{Q}}$ is produced, it cannot be duplicated.
 As a consequence, it is impossible to create a single obfuscation of a quantum circuit and distribute it broadly.
 Moreover, these obfuscations cannot be transmitted over the classical channels that comprise the internet today.

-However, the goal of constructing a classical obfuscator for quantum circuits (with security for non-null circuits), even in the ideal setting, has so far remained out of reach.
+However, the goal of constructing a classical obfuscator for quantum circuits (with security for non-null circuits\footnote{Bartusek and Malavolta~\cite{BM22} give a feasibility result for classical obfuscation of null quantum circuits, that is, circuits that always reject.}), even in the ideal setting, has so far remained out of reach.
 This raises our central motivating question: \begin{quote}

-\textit{Is a quantum obfuscator fundamentally necessary to obfuscate quantum circuits?\\ Or can a quantum program—classically described—be obfuscated by a \emph{classical} obfuscator?} \end{quote} We address this question by constructing a classical obfuscator for an expressive class of quantum circuits---namely, pseudo-deterministic circuits.
+\textit{Is a quantum obfuscator necessary to obfuscate expressive quantum circuits?\\ Or can a classically-described quantum program be obfuscated by a \emph{classical} obfuscator?} \end{quote} We address this question by constructing a classical obfuscator for all pseudo-deterministic circuits.